alexeevit/color_name/README.md

 # ColorName
 ColorName is a simple ruby gem that allows you to get a name of any color.
+Based on [Name That Color](https://www.color-blindness.com/color-name-hue-tool/js/ntc.js).

 ## Install